-In any business, time is money, so it’s important to have the best equipment to make your work as efficient as possible.
+Time is money and the importance of good equipment that doesn’t hinder your efficiency is undisputed.
 This is as true for graphic design as it is for anything else.

-Finding the best graphic design computer can be a challenge, because you need a powerful machine that can perform a variety of tasks.
+Finding the best graphic design Laptop can be a challenge because you need a powerful machine that can perform a variety of complex tasks while still being mobile.
 The demands are similar to what you’ll need for photo editing or video editing.

-You need to be able to manipulate high-resolution images efficiently, and older computers aren’t up to the task.
+You need the ability to manipulate high-resolution images efficiently, and older Laptops just aren’t up to the task.

-Today, I’m going to walk you through how to find the best Laptops for Graphic Design.
-I’ll talk about the CPU, RAM, and GPU requirements, as well as laptop-specific considerations like size and portability.
+Today, I’m going to walk you through how to find the best Laptop for your Graphic Design needs.

-As should be obvious by now, I’m talking about laptops, not desktops.
-If you have a stationary workstation, you might want to check out my guide on choosing the Best Computer for Graphic Design.
+I’ll be talking about laptops, not desktop PCs.
+If you’d rather chose a stationary desktop PC / Workstation for your Graphic Design needs, check out our guide on choosing the Best Computer for Graphic Design.

-You won’t get the same portability, but you’ll get more bang for your buck.
+You won’t get the same portability, but you’ll get more bang for your buck and generally higher performance.

-If you don’t want to get into the nitty-gritty and just want the recommendations, go ahead and skip to the end.
+If you don’t want to read through the nitty-gritty and just want our Graphic Design Laptop recommendations, go ahead and skip to the end.